ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ## Normal Process

-The IAB chair (or executive director on the instructions of the chair) will typically follow the following process to initiate a vote:
+The IAB chair (or executive director on the instructions of the chair) will typically follow this process to initiate a vote:

 - The chair emails the list of voting members to start an email discussion on the topic, stating whether ballots are open or secret.